gnome-terminator/docs/source/preferences.rst

 -------

 .. image:: imgs/prefs_layouts.png
+   :scale: 100%
+   :align: center

 Layouts are the primary means for saving collections of windows, tabs, and terminals.
 The use and flexibility of layouts is covered in :ref:`layouts`.
 Here we will cover the bare minimum to understand the configuration options.

-In the left list is the saved layouts, with three buttons below:
+In the list to the left is the saved layouts, with three buttons below:

 - *Add* - Creates a new layout from the current windows, tabs and terminals, and saves them with a new name.